Temporally Identity-Aware SSD with Attentional LSTM: Approach

-We use the same two structures to integrate the pyramidal feature hierarchy temporally, called HL-TU.
+We use the same two structures to integrate the pyramidal feature hierarchy temporally, called LH-TU.
 There are pyramidal features for six-scale semantic information in adopted SSD model, and their feature sizes are diverse from each other.
-In original SSD framework, there are $512,1024,512,256,256,256$ channels in features from low-level to high-level.
+In original SSD framework, there are $512,1024,512,256,256,256$ channels in feature maps from low-level to high-level.
 Creatively, we divide the multi-scale feature maps into two categories according to their hierarchical relation and channel sizes, i.e., low-level features and high-level features.
+That is, on one hand, we group the multi-scale feature maps according to the order of different convolutional layers.
+It is known that convolution operation extracts visual features gradually, and shadow features contain more image details while the high-level features cover more semantic information.
+Thus, the LH-TU is in favor of the learning process.
+On the other hand, the low-level and high-level features should share their respective temporal unit, but a ConvLSTM unit cannot process channel-size-variable features, so in the manner of LH-TU, we only change \emph{Conv7}'s channel size to $512$ to remain original SSD structure as much as possible.
 Therefore, as illustrated in Fig.~\ref{fig:TSSD}, we treat the first three feature maps as low-level features (shown in red), whereas the last three maps are considered as high-level features (shown in gold).
-The channel numbers of low-level features are unified as $512$ to share a temporal unit while that of high-level features remain as $256$.
+The channel sizes of low-level features are unified as $512$ to share a temporal unit while that of high-level features remain as $256$.
 Additionally, the low-level features cover more details, whereas the high-level features contain more semantic information.
-Correspondingly, the HL-TU including a low-level temporal unit and a high-level one is designed for them.
+Correspondingly, the LH-TU including a low-level temporal unit and a high-level one is designed for them.